OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 - bypass or customize certificate expiry.
 - loosen/extend trust: accept server credentials that would otherwise be rejected by the system, e.g. to make secure connections to a development server using self-signed certificates embedded in the app.
-- tighten trust: reject credentials that would otherwise be accepted by the system (see ["Testing Custom Certificate Stores and Certificate Pinning"](#testing-custom-certificate-stores-and-certificate-pinning-mstg-network-4)).
+- tighten trust: reject credentials that would otherwise be accepted by the system.
 - etc.

 <img src="Images/Chapters/0x06g/manual-server-trust-evaluation.png" width="100%" />